 Beetles belong to the order Coleptera, which means 'sheath wings'.

 Like almost all insects, beetles have 3 body parts:

 - a head,

 They have 3 pairs of legs and 2 pairs of wings.
 Beetles' forewings are hardened into sheath like protective coverings called elytra that protect their delicate hindwings.

 Beetles tough exoskeleton prevents water loss allowing them to live in almost every environment.
 They can be found on snow covered mountains, in harsh deserts, deep dark caves, hot springs, underwater, backyards and urban environments.

 All beetles have a life cycle that includes a grub, pupa, and adult stage.

-Check how many of these beetles you have come across.
+See the beetles below and discover how many of these beetles you may have already come across.